-It’s important that our members have access to healthier food options, which can lower the risk for obesity and other diet-related chronic diseases.
+It’s important that our members have access to healthier food options, which can lower their risk for obesity and other diet-related chronic diseases.

-When our members lack healthy food options, they must overcome obstacles to get healthy foods instead of high-calorie, low-nutrient foods.
+When our members lack healthy food options, they must overcome obstacles to obtain healthy foods instead of high-calorie, low-nutrient foods.

 Patients who suffer from chronic health conditions may need to incorporate a dietary supplement into their normal diet.

 Members can receive a free nutritional consultation from a Registered Dietician through our partnership with Abbott.

 Abbott is a globally diversified healthcare company with the central purpose to help people live their healthiest possible lives.
 HCP has partnered with Abbott to provide our members with educational tools that will empower them to make healthier lifestyle changes.